Steve Smith (political scientist): Honours and awards

 Smith was the recipient of 1999 Susan Strange Award, awarded by the International Studies Association.
 In 2000, he was elected as an Academician of the Social Sciences (AcSS).
 In April 2007, he was awarded an honorary professorship by Jilin University in China.
 In 2009, he was elected a Fellow of the Royal Society of Arts.
 He was knighted in the 2011 Queen's Birthday Honours "for services to local and national Higher Education".

-He was recognized by University of South Florida President Judy Genshaft with the President's Global Leadership Award during spring commencement exercises 4–5 May 2012 on the Tampa campus.
-He was awarded a D.Litt by the Chinese University of Hong Kong in December 2020.
+Smith was recognized by University of South Florida President Judy Genshaft with the President's Global Leadership Award in May 2012.

+In 2019, Exeter City Council awarded Smith with the Freedom of the City award, recognising his service to the city during his time as Vice-chancellor of University of Exeter.
+He was awarded an honorary LLD by the Chinese University of Hong Kong in December 2020.

 In October 2022 the University of Exeter named its Living Systems Institute in honour of its former Vice-Chancellor.
 His portrait (by Alastair Adams, 2022) hangs in Sir Steve Smith building.
+The university also awarded Smith with an honorary LLD in July 2023.

 In 2023, he was elected a Fellow of the Learned Society of Wales.

+Personal life

+Smith married his partner, Dr Jeannie Forbes, in a ceremony held at University of Exeter's Reed Hall in 2013.
+He is a supporter of Norwich City FC.